Seagate/cortx-test/README.md

 You may need a separate client vm with any Linux Flavour to install client side pre-requisites and start using automation framework.
 This VM should have connectivity to Cortx Setup.
 If you have VM/HW crunch you may use one of the node as client as well.

 ## Get the Sources
-Fork local repository from Seagate Cortx-Test.
+Fork local repository from Seagate's Cortx-Test.
 Clone Cortx-Test repository from your local/forked repository.
 ```
 git clone https://github.com/Seagate/cortx-test.git
 cd cortx-test/